MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

 <iframe
   src="assets/Outage Duration by Cause Category.html"
   width="800"
-  height="400"
+  height="440"
   frameborder="0"
 ></iframe>

-- From the box plot, we could tell that different cause categories have different average, median, and maximum durations, which might be hint to suggestion that there's a correlation between `cause category` and `outage duration`.
+- From the box plot, we could tell that different cause categories have different average, median, and maximum durations, which might be a hint to suggest that there's a correlation between `cause category` and `outage duration`.

-aggregate table:
+### Interesting Aggregates

+We used `clean.groupby('CAUSE.CATEGORY')['OUTAGE.DURATION'].agg(['mean', 'median', 'std', 'min', 'max']).reset_index()` to find the `mean`, `median`, `standard deviation`, `minimum`, and `maximum` duration of each cause category, and organized them in an aggregate table:

 <style>
 .markdown-table {
   font-size: 90%;